AdaCore/aws/readme.txt

    You need to install manually the development libraries.

-GNU/TLS (optional):
+GNUTLS (optional):

    You need to install manually the development libraries.
-AWS needs at least version 3.2.4 of GNU/TLS.
+AWS needs at least version 3.2.4 of GNUTLS.

 OpenLDAP library (optional) :